Fractional squeezing: spectra and dynamics from generalized squeezing Hamiltonian with fractional orders: Discussion

 One might wonder what Q and Wigner functions would be obtained in the dynamics with fractional values of $n$.
-In particular, the phase-space functions shown in Ref.~\cite{Ashhab2025} had threefold and fourfold symmetries for the cases $n=3$ and $n=4$, respectively.
+In particular, the phase-space functions have $n$-fold rotational symmetry.
+Examples of such rotationally symmetric functions are shown in Figs.~2 and 5 of Ref.~\cite{Ashhab2025} for the cases $n=3$ and $n=4$, respectively.
 These symmetries are a result of the fact that only multiples of $n$ photons appear in the quantum state.
 The symmetry in each pattern does not depend on the exact amplitudes of the different quantum states.
 Since we do not have a simple mapping between the basis states and photon number states in the case of fractional $n$, we cannot construct similar phase-space functions in a straightforward manner.
+Needless to say, it is not clear how one might visualize a fractional rotational symmetry, e.g.~a 3.71-fold rotational symmetry.